-Sex crimes are a very serious offense and can land you in prison for months or even years.
-Often times, when we hear the term assault, we think sexual assault in the form of rape.
-However, there is another form of sex crimes–indecent assault.
-The penalties and charges vary for the crime, meaning if you are accused of indecent assault, knowing your potential conviction is important to your future.
+Sex crimes are very serious offenses and can land you in prison for months or even years.
+Oftentimes, when we hear the term assault, we think of sexual assault in the form of rape.
+However, there is another form of sex crime–indecent assault.
+The penalties and charges vary depending on the degree of the crime committed.
+Not all indecent assaults are the same.

 What is Indecent Assault?